oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

     </copy>
     ```

   This will then require your local computer password to edit the file.
-Enter the password and you should see a screen similar to the one shown below.
+Enter the password and you should see a screen similar to the following screenshot.

   3. At the bottom of the file, type `a` to append a new line.